 \subsection{Main Results}

-\textbf{Image Reconstruction} In Table~\ref{tab:rimgnet} and Table~\ref{tab:rococo}, we compare our GQ method to other quantization approaches across the $0.25$–$1.00$ bpp range.
-The results show that, in terms of reconstruction metrics such as PSNR, LPIPS, SSIM, and rFID, our GQ approach achieves state-of-the-art performance in most cases.
-The advantage of GQ is consistent across both UNet and ViT model architectures, as well as for both the ImageNet and COCO datasets.
-Visually, in Figure~\ref{fig:qual}, it is shown that our GQ also produces pleasing reconstruction and preserves a lot more details in the source image.
-Besides, in Table.~\ref{tab:rimgnet2}, we show that our GQ achieves competitive performance compared with several pre-trained models such as FlowMo, with less training epochs.
-Additionally, in Table.~\ref{tab:rimgnet3}, we show that our GQ outperforms previous methods to discretize Gaussian VAE, including TokenBridge and ReVQ.
+\textbf{Image Reconstruction} Tables~\ref{tab:rimgnet} and~\ref{tab:rococo} compare GQ with other quantization methods with same model architecture.
+Across reconstruction metrics such as PSNR, LPIPS, SSIM, and rFID, GQ achieves state-of-the-art performance in most cases.
+Its advantage is consistent across UNet and ViT architectures, as well as on the ImageNet and COCO datasets.
+Moreover, the quantization brought by GQ is marginal compared to Gaussian VAE.
+Figure~\ref{fig:qual} shows that GQ produces visually pleasing reconstructions, preserving substantially more details from the source image.
+Moreover, Table~\ref{tab:rimgnet2} shows that GQ achieves competitive performance relative to several pre-trained models, such as FlowMo, while requiring fewer training epochs and smaller or comparable model size.
+Finally, GQ outperforms prior Gaussian VAE discretization methods, including TokenBridge and ReVQ.

-\textbf{Improving TokenBridge} In Table~\ref{tab:rptq}, we compare TokenBridge \citep{wang2025bridging} applied to a vanilla Gaussian VAE and a TDC constrainted Gaussian VAE.
-The results show that the quantization error of TokenBridge is quite large when applied to a vanilla Gaussian VAE.
-In contrast, TDC significantly reduces the quantization error.
+\textbf{Improving TokenBridge} Table~\ref{tab:rptq} compares TokenBridge \citep{wang2025bridging} applied to a vanilla Gaussian VAE versus a TDC-constrained Gaussian VAE.
+The results show that TokenBridge incurs substantial quantization error on a vanilla Gaussian VAE, whereas applying TDC significantly reduces this error.

-\textbf{Image Generation} In Table~\ref{tab:rgen}, we evaluate the performance of GQ in terms of image generation.
-It is shown that compared with VQGAN, FSQ, LFQ and BSQ, our GQ has higher codebook usage and codebook entropy.
-In terms of generation FID and IS, our GQ is comparable to FSQ and better than other methods.
-Additionally, we train a DiT \citep{Peebles2022ScalableDM} with same model architecture and same training setting, using the Gaussian VAE with and without TDC.
-It is shown that for limited computation, auto-regressive generation is more efficient than diffusion generation, in terms of both FID and IS.
-This result shows that the conversion from Gaussian VAE to VQ-VAE facilities auto-regressive generation, which improves the efficiency of image generation.
+\textbf{Image Generation} Table~\ref{tab:rgen} evaluates GQ for image generation.
+Compared with VQGAN, FSQ, LFQ, and BSQ, GQ achieves higher codebook usage and codebook entropy.
+In terms of generation FID and IS, GQ is comparable to FSQ and outperforms the other methods.
+Additionally, we train a DiT \citep{Peebles2022ScalableDM} with the same architecture and training setup using Gaussian VAEs with and without TDC.
+The results show that, under limited computational resources, autoregressive generation is more efficient than diffusion in both FID and IS.
+This demonstrates that converting a Gaussian VAE to a VQ-VAE facilitates autoregressive generation, improving image generation efficiency.